 After you remove your display driver, Windows 10 will install the default driver instead.
 Users reported that the default driver fixed the problem, but bear in mind that using the default driver will influence your performance, especially in games.

-Solution 2 – Download the latest drivers
+2. Download the latest drivers

-Your graphic card requires the latest drivers in order to work properly, and if your drivers are outdated you might get display driver failed to recover message.
+Your graphic card requires the latest drivers in order to work properly, and if your drivers are outdated you might get display driver failed to recover the message.
 To fix this problem we highly recommend that you download the latest drivers for your graphic card.

 Updating your graphic card driver is quite simple, and if you removed your driver now you just need to visit your graphic card manufacturer’s website and download the latest drivers for your graphic card.
-After installing the latest drivers, this issue should be fixed.
-We recommend this third-party tool (100% safe and tested by us) to automatically download all the outdated drivers on your PC.

-Solution 3 – Underclock your graphic card
+3. Underclock your graphic card

 Sometimes in order to fix these types of problems you need to underclock your graphic card.
-By underclocking your card you reduce the performance of your graphic card but at the same time you also reduce the heat emission.
+By underclocking your card you reduce the performance of your graphic card but at the same time, you also reduce heat emission.
 Bear in mind that underclocking your graphic card can be dangerous, therefore underclock your graphic card at your own risk.

 According to users, they changed the following values: